Hotell/blogposts/2018-10/typed-react-app-without-ts/blogpost.md

 > Now you might be thinking something like: "Hey dude, where is **babel**?"

-We don't need babel at all 👀 as TypeScript is both TypeChecker and JavaScript Transpiler and why use 2 tools when we can do both with one right ? 😎
+We don't need babel at all 👀 as TypeScript is both _type checker_ and _transpiler_ so why use 2 tools when we can do both with one, right? 😎😎😎

+> **NOTE:**
-> **NOTE:** you can use [Babel with TypeScript](https://blogs.msdn.microsoft.com/typescript/2018/08/27/typescript-and-babel-7) since babel 7 with **@babel/preset-typescript** but you won't get type checking during build, so TS is preferred way to use as both transpiler and type checker, but hey YMMV !
+> You can use [Babel with TypeScript](https://blogs.msdn.microsoft.com/typescript/2018/08/27/typescript-and-babel-7) since babel 7 with **@babel/preset-typescript**,
+> but you won't get type checking during build or while building your app as babel only strips away any TS types.
+With that said TypeScript is preferred way to use for both transpiling and type checking your code, but hey YMMV !

-With that installed let's setup our tools:
+With devDeps installed let's setup our tools:

-### typescript config
+### TypeScript config

 ```sh
 ## this will create tsconfig.json with some default options